-Anime's more fantastical creations can often feel like they come out of nowhere.
-Sometimes that's true - no one can explain the twisted origin of FLCL - but in many cases, creators draw inspiration from ancient stories and legends.
+Anime's more fantastical creations can often feel like they've come out of nowhere.
+Sometimes that's true - no one can explain the twisted origin of FLCL - but, in many cases, creators draw inspiration from ancient stories and legends.

-Other shows cast a wider net, and use cultural tales from Europe, South America, and Africa.
-Without Norse mythology, the world would never have been gifted Ah!
+Other shows cast a wider net, using cultural tales from Europe, South America, and Africa.
+Without Norse mythology, the world would never received Ah!
 My Goddess.

-Even if you already love a series, understanding the legends upon which it is based will give you a deeper appreciation for the artistic liberties its story takes.
+Even if you already love a series, understanding the legends upon which it's based will give you a deeper appreciation for the artistic liberties the story takes.

-While traditionally, Shinigami don't use Death Notes to carry out their grim work, they are Japanese gods of death.
-According to legend, Shinigami are to spirits who lure humans towards the end, either by persuading them to commit suicide or outright killing them.
+Traditionally, Shinigami don't use mystical notebooks to carry out their grim work, and they are Japanese gods who determine mortals' fate.
+According to legend, Shinigami are spirits that lure humans towards demise, either by persuading them to take their own life or outright slaying them.

 Surprisingly, the term Shinigami is actually a product of Japan's interaction with the Western world (most likely in the 18th or 19th century).
-Prior to then, Japanese tradition did not consider death to be an inherently bad thing.
-While the idea of death spirits still existed, they weren't sinister, as they assisted with a natural life process.
+Prior to then, Japanese tradition did not consider the loss of life to be an inherently bad thing.
+While the idea of these spirits still existed, they weren't sinister, as they assisted with a natural life process.